 I began exploring the trails of South Mountain in high school, and have been regularly hiking there every since.
 This is a very popular location, but there are many hidden washes and trails that will take you from the city into nature in less than an hour.
 For a short hike or run, I recommend the trail beginning at Pima Canyon.
 This area provides a large availability of parking and has easy access to the main trail.
 The Pima Canyon parking area is located on 48th Street and Guadalupe.
 There are a few trails to choose from, depending on how long of a hike you wish to pursue.
 The one that is fairly short is the main trail directly at the end of the parking lot.
 It is a very popular hike, and many runners use it to train.
 It serves as a nice hike that won’t take more than an hour or so.

 A wash begins directly behind the bench at the end of this trail.
 It is one of the most beautiful areas if someone wanted to add a little more to their hike at South Mountain.
-Many rock climbers can frequently be seen bringing in crash pads to large rock formations that serve as perfect climbing areas for experienced climbers (as long as the right precautions are taken).
-White chalk can be seen on some large rocks, mapping out frequently used rock climbing routes.
+Many outdoor enthusiasts who enjoy bouldering can frequently be seen bringing in crash pads to large rock formations that serve as perfect bouldering areas.
+White chalk can be seen on some large rocks, mapping out frequently used routes.

 Site Information